croct-tech/plug-js/docs/patch.md

 its current state.

-The processing performed by a patch is atomic to prevent the entity from ending up in an inconsistent state -- either all operations are applied or none.
+The processing performed by a patch is atomic to prevent the entity from ending up in an inconsistent state — either all operations are applied or none.

-Most operations require an attribute path.
+Most operations require specifying the path to the target attribute.
 The path format is similar to how you access nested structures in JavaScript.

 For objects and maps, you should use the `object.property` notation, for example: